 Of course, enjoying the most popular orchestras in the country on the same stage is the excuse to sell the complete experience: Afro-Cuban or salsa dance classes, a welcome dinner enlivened by El Septeto Santiaguero, or knowledge about dance on wheels. of casino by the hand of Adalberto Álvarez from his home.

-Meanwhile, the Varadero Josone Rumba, Jazz & Son Festival is consolidated in the music scene, not only in Cuba but in Latin America, as a must for the best musicians of the Island and the region.
-One factor that increased the attendance in its second installment of 2019 was establishing a ticket for the entire event at 6 CUC for Cubans, while for foreigners it was 10 CUC.
-And of course, we cannot forget the lavish technical assembly and the meticulous production designed to, in 28 concerts, bring together an overwhelming line-up that has gone from Los Van Van, Alain Pérez or Gilberto Santa Rosa to the Peruvian Eva Ayllón or Ghanaian jazz ambassadors. as Weedie Braimah and The Hands of Time.
+Meanwhile, the Varadero Josone Rumba, Jazz & Son Festival It is consolidated in the music scene, not only in Cuba but in Latin America, as a must-attend event for the best musicians on the Island and the region.
+A factor that increased attendance in its second installment of 2019 was establishing a ticket for the entire event at 6 CUC for Cubans, while for foreigners it was 10 CUC.
+And of course, we cannot forget the lavish technical assembly and the meticulous production designed to, in 28 concerts, bring together an overwhelming lineup that has ranged from Los Van Van, Alain Pérez or Gilberto Santa Rosa to the Peruvian Eva Ayllón or Ghanaian jazz ambassadors. as Weedie Braimah and The Hands of Time.